Doing This Could Help You Grow New Brain Cells As An Adult

 The ins and outs of neurogenesis (aka: growing new brain cells).

-One of the most important things to know about neurogenesis is that it's a multistep process that relies heavily on the healthy functioning of our mitochondria.
-This means that yes, we have the ability to create new brain cells as we age but only if we maintain an optimal environment for neurogenesis—which has a very high energy demand and requires a lot from our body.
+One of the most important things to know about neurogenesis2 is that it's a multistep process that relies heavily on the healthy functioning of our mitochondria.
+This means that yes, we have the ability to create new brain cells as we age but only if we maintain an optimal environment for neurogenesis3—which has a very high energy demand and requires a lot from our body.

 How to support neurogenesis and lifelong brain health.